 - Why haven’t you had any Musicas in stock?

 COVID 19 may mostly be over, but the resulting supply chain problems continue and Como Audio hasn’t been immune.
-It isn’t just car manufacturers facing chip shortages.
+It isn’t just car and smartphone manufacturers facing chip shortages.
 Plus, lead times for parts have increased dramatically as have prices.
 Musica is our most popular model, so we definitely want to have them in stock for you.
-We hope to be in production again by the end of 2022 which means we should get Musicas in our warehouse around mid-late February 2023 depending on the world shipping situation.
-There’s a chance we might get a limited quantity around late-November/early December 2022.
+We received a batch in early December which immediately sold out.
+We don’t expect to receive more again until around mid-2023.
+This is subject to change.
 Our sincere apologies for the inconvenience.
-You can contact us at firstname.lastname@example.org to be placed on a waiting list and we’ll let you know as soon as they’re available again, or consider purchasing a B stock Musica right now.
-We have a handful in stock as of this writing.
+We suggest you request to be placed on our wait list and be sure you’re signed up to our email list so you’ll get updates when we have them.
+If you can’t wait, you may wish to consider B stock when they’re available.

 2. If I received a Musica during the winter time, why should I wait until it warms up before using the CD player?